AlejandroFraga/2051/README.md

 Game made for Global Game Jam 2021. theme was lost & found: our take on the theme is the lost of the routines we used to have before the pandemic, which forced us to find new habits and routines.

-Disclaimer #1: we're aware of zoom problems while playing on phone browsers. if you're playing from your phone, download the apk below.

-Disclaimer #2: if you have zoom problems on your browser from your computer, try pressing Control - to reduce your browser's zoom.

 Thanks :)

 ## Gameplay